sjelin/FluidJS/README.md

 view is being instantiated every time `fill()` is called.
 This is keeping with the idea that it should *feel* like you're creating the view anew on every update.
-However, behind the scenes, Fluid.js automatically transfers the information from the new instance to the old one so that the content can be updated in place.
+However, behind the scenes, Fluid.js automatically transfers the information from this new instance to the old one so that the content can be updated in place.

 To see this all in action, check out
 [the example](http://sjelin.github.io/FluidJS).

 ### The `fill()` function

 The parameters of the `fill()` function are the state of the view.
 The function then returns an object which is used to fill in the template.
 The